danstadler-newrelic/apigee-dt-backend/README.md

 It is based on original code found on the web, then modified for this integration project.
 BSD license only added in this project, not the original.

-This app has just gotten Dockerized.
-Please let me know if anything seems out of order.

 **test environment**
 - Ubuntu 16

 **prerequisites**